 Türkmen has won the 8th Donizetti Classical Music, Composer of the Year Award in Turkey in 2018.

 His pieces have been performed by many different ensembles at Acht Brücken Festival (2024), Istanbul Music Festival (2024 and 2008), exxi jahrhundert concerts (2022 and 2023), Bristol New Music (2022), November Music Festival (2018), Schiermonnikoog Festival (2018), German Historical Institute International Musicology Congress (2016), Left Coast Chamber Ensemble/ Volti Chorus season opening concert (2016), Maerz Musik Festival (2013), China-Turkey Communication Concerts (2013), ISCM (2012, Belgium), MUSMA (2012), Schleswig Holstein Festival (2011), Mediterraneus Project (2010), Kreuztanbul (2009) among others.
-He gave masterclasses and lectures on his music at the University of California Davis (2016), Würzburg Hochschule für Musik (2017), University of Memphis (2020), and University of Bristol (2021).
+He gave masterclasses and lectures on his music at the University of California, Davis (2016), Würzburg Hochschule für Musik (2017), the University of Memphis (2020), and the University of Bristol (2021).

-He is the collaborator of the European Research Center Project Beyond East and West: Developing and Documenting, and Evolving Transcultural Practice” and Ellen Jewett’s Klasik Keyifler.
 His solo violin piece is featured in Ellen Jewett’s CD “Beautiful and Unowned” published by Naxos Records (2019).

-His orchestral works are performed by Anima Musikae Orchestra, Gedik Philharmony Orchestra, Bilkent Symphony Orchestra, Orkestra Akademik Başkent, Ankara Youth Symphony Orchestra, Presidental Symphony Orchestra (CSO) and in 2023, “Gel” was recorded by Deutsches Symphonie-Orchester Berlin with the conductor Howard Griffiths and in June 2024 was published by Prospero, in the “Turkish Flavours” album as a CD as well as digital platforms.
+His orchestral works are performed by Anima Musikae Orchestra, Gedik Philharmony Orchestra, Bilkent Symphony Orchestra, Orkestra Akademik Başkent, Ankara Youth Symphony Orchestra, Presidential Symphony Orchestra (CSO), and in 2023, “Gel” was recorded by Deutsches Symphonie-Orchester Berlin with the conductor Howard Griffiths and in June 2024 was published by Prospero, in the “Turkish Flavours” album as a CD as well as digital platforms.
 This album is nominated for International Classical Music Awards in the Symphonic Music Category, 2025.

 He is the artistic director of NK Ensemble a song-based new music ensemble that focuses on using Traditional Turkish Music makams and instruments in new music.
 NK Ensemble has published two albums so far.
 “Havuz” was published in 2023 by Gedik Sanat, and “Lahza” was published in 2019 by Bilgi Music.